alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Data egress

+At Tier 1 and 0 users should be permitted to copy out data when they believe their local device is secure, with the permission of the Investigator.

+At Tier 2 and above, the Investigator and Referee are required to review and approve all egress of data or code from the Environment.

-At Tier 3 and higher, the Data Provider Representative is required to sign off all egress of data or code from the Environment.
+At Tier 3 and above, the Data Provider Representative is also required to sign off all egress of data or code from the Environment.

 ### Two factor authentication

-At Tier 2 and higher, two factor authentication is required.
+At Tier 2 and higher, two factor authentication is required to access the Environment.